salvo-rs/website/src/book/middlewares/cors.md

 CORS middleware can be used for [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-Modren browsers will block requests to a different domain unless that domain has CORS enabled.
+Modern browsers will block requests to a different domain unless that domain has CORS enabled.
 This middleware will add the appropriate headers to allow CORS requests from specified domains (You can allow multiple domains with [`AllowOrigin::list`] instance function).

 _**Example**_